dqops/dqo/docs/command-line-interface/cloud.md

 ___
 ### **dqo cloud sync rules**

+Synchronize local &quot;rules&quot; folder with custom rule definitions with DQO Cloud

 **Description**

-Synchronize local &quot;rules&quot; folder with custom rule definitions with DQO Cloud
+Uploads any local changes to the cloud and downloads any changes made to the cloud version of the &quot;rules&quot; folder.

 **Command-line synopsis**